getbraincloud/examples-unity/BCFishNet/BCFishnet.md

 5. **Multiplayer Session Begins**
    - Players see each other in real-time.
-   - Movement, actions (shockwave), and player properties are synced via FishNet.
+   - Movement, actions (shockwave), paintsplat trail and player properties are synced via FishNet.

 —
 ## 🧱 For Developers